KandV008/project-bragi/README.md

 #### `v0.1` Basic Structure

-See [this document](/docs/versions/v0.1/v0.1-README.md) to  know the basic structure of the application.
+[Click here](/docs/versions/v0.1/v0.1-README.md) to see the basic structure of the application.

 #### `v0.2` Searching & Optimization

-See [this document](/docs/versions/v0.2/v0.2-README.md) to find out the changes made for search and optimization.
+[Click here](/docs/versions/v0.2/v0.2-README.md) to find out the changes made for search and optimization.

 #### `v0.3` Quality of Life